potassco/clorm/docs/clorm/predicate.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There are some cases when it might be convenient to combine the simplicity and the structure of the ClORM predicate interface with the flexibility of the underlying Clingo symbol API.
+There are some cases when it might be convenient to combine the simplicity and the structure of the Clorm predicate interface with the flexibility of the underlying Clingo symbol API.
 For this it is possible to use the ``RawField`` base class itself.